Madison City Council poised to approve civilian oversight for police

-An idea that began nearly three years ago with an exhaustive report on Madison's police department could come to fruition Tuesday night with the City Council poised to create a half-million-dollar office to oversee Madison's historically well-regarded police.
+An idea that began nearly three years ago with an exhaustive report on the Madison Police Department could come to fruition Tuesday night with the City Council poised to create a half-million-dollar office to oversee the city’s police force.

 Under a separate recommendation from the ad hoc committee that wrote the ordinance creating the oversight structure, half of the board’s members would be required to be Black.